 Social Security Benefit Subtraction:

 Minnesota residents who receive Social Security or Railroad retirement benefits may qualify for a subtraction from income on their state return.
-The subtraction is available for tax year 2017 and later.
 The maximum subtraction is $4,500 for those Married Filing Jointly and $3,500 for Single filers.
-The subtraction is available to individual whose taxable MN income includes Social Security or Railroad Retirement benefits as well as income limitations.
+The subtraction is available to individuals whose taxable MN income includes Social Security or Railroad Retirement benefits subject to income limitations.

 Deductible Mileage Rates: